sebbrandt87/my-pihole-blocklists/README.md

 Create custom [pi-hole](https://pi-hole.net/) [blocklists](https://github.com/pi-hole/pi-hole/wiki/Customising-sources-for-ad-lists#block-more-than-advertisements) to block unwanted traffic to a network.

+# Currently not automatically building anymore

+The current block list has grown over 100MB and so GitHub isn't allowing to push back the changes.
+I am looking to migrate this repo to GitLab and / or save the build blocklist on a CDN.

 ### Disclaimer
 *This project is in **no way** affiliated with the core Pi-Hole project or organization.
 This project was created as a contribution to the community by providing high quality blocklists.
 Use at your own risk.*